 We have a wide range of PANTS guides, videos and resources to help you talk PANTS.

-If you're looking for PANTS in another language, talk PANTS Makaton and BSL videos or resources for parents and children we can help.
+If you're looking for PANTS in English, Welsh or another language, talk PANTS Makaton and BSL videos, or resources for parents and children, we can help.

 Support from the NSPCC Helpline

 If you're worried about a child, we're here to provide support and advice to help you.
 Whatever your concern, you can call the NSPCC Helpline on 0808 800 5000

 Due to an increase in demand across our services, our voice Helpline is currently operating between the hours of 10am–8pm Monday to Friday.
 You can still talk to us or make an online report by email at any time at [email protected].